ruyd/automated-express-backend/README.md

 Just define your sequelize models and you get a fully documented CRUD API with SwaggerUI

-That's it, focus on functionality, automate the boilerplate stuff
+Focus on functionality, automate the boilerplate stuff

 ## Developer Experience